HCL-TECH-SOFTWARE/digital-experience/docs/platform/systemrequirements/9.5_all/prerequisites.md

 # Prerequisites
-The Prerequisites section specifies the capabilities that HCL Portal Express 9.5 requires and the prerequisite products that can be used to fulfill those capabilities.
+The Prerequisites section specifies the capabilities that HCL Portal Extend 9.5 requires and the prerequisite products that can be used to fulfill those capabilities.

 ## WebSphere Application Server
 |Prerequisite|Version|Prerequisite minimum, and Supported versions|Product Minimum|Components|Operating system restrictions?|